 The leaves of Aloe vera are succulent, erect, and form a dense rosette.
-Many uses are made from the gel obtained from the plant's leaves.
+Many uses are made of the gel obtained from the plant's leaves.

 Aloe vera has been the subject of much scientific study over the last few years, regarding several claimed therapeutic properties.
 In this article, we will look at some of these claims and investigate the research behind them.